 John looks forward to sharing his experience with the next group of younger players

-Brad MacDonald is a Sports Administration student at Laurentian University, in Sudbury, Ontario.
+Brad MacDonald is a graduate of the Sports Administration Program student at Laurentian University.
 He grew up playing minor hockey in Dartmouth (Nova Scotia) and played for the Dartmouth Subways before being drafted by the Gatineau Olympiques of the QMJHL in 2009 as a 15 year old.
 He later played for the Victoriaville Tigres and the Halifax Mooseheads.
-He also played for the Junior “A” team in Metro, and the Woodstock Slammers,
+He also has played Junior “A” hockey in Halifax, and the Woodstock Slammers,

-Today, Bradley, is enjoying university and is playing CIS hockey for the Laurentian Voyageurs (4th year), as he pursues his Honours, Bachelor of Commerce (in Sports Administration) degree), as a CIS All-Canadian Scholar.
+Bradley,playing CIS university hockey for the Laurentian Voyageurs, as he pursued his Honours, Bachelor of Commerce (in Sports Administration) degree).
+During this period we was a CIS All-Canadian Scholar.

 Brad looks forward to sharing his experiences with this year’s participants.